jliu678/Hugobox_cv/content/post/11.Velocity_reasoning/dyngen_cell_sampling.md

 ## Backbone-Based Sampling from Multiple Simulations

 ### 📌 Context
 When dealing with simulated developmental trajectories, we need to represent the process compactly using snapshots.
-The "backbone" serves as a simplified representation—a skeleton path through cell states consisting of discrete states connected by transition edges.
+The "backbone" serves as a simplified representation, a skeleton path through cell states consisting of discrete states connected by transition edges.

 ### 🧠 Method Breakdown